gregwjacobs/ElasticSuricata/README.md

 * Logstash 6
 * Recent version of redis (default configuration fine if also running localhost)
 * Suricata with EVE enabled (ideally use pfSense for a rapid install / setup ) - configure to send EVE data to your REDIS server
+* Ensure REDIS can receive from your instance of suricata if running on another host.
+You will have to modify the `bind` setting - eg. `bind 0.0.0.0`.
+Use caution if it is not on a private LAN.
+See https://redis.io/topics/security

 ## Solution Diagram